volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 Firewall Policies active for this site..

 `network_policies` - (Required) Ordered List of Firewall Policies active for this network firewall.
 See [ref](#ref) below for details.

-### All Subnets

-All subnets are routed to transit gateway..

 ### Allowed Vip Port